GEOS270/Syllabus/docs/Labs.md

 ## Option 1: Geography Lab Computers

 All students will be given a UBC Geography logon, you should recieve logon credentials by email before the first day of lab.

 The Geography Department has two computer labs (rooms 115 and 237).
-Room 115 may be accessed in-person when the geography building is open; room 239 will be closed to in person access this summer due to construction.
-Both 115 and 239 can be accessed remotely (via remote desktop connection) 24 hours a day, 7 days a week.
+They may be accessed in-person when the geography building is open and can be accessed remotely (via remote desktop connection) 24 hours a day, 7 days a week.
 To remotely access lab computers, follow [these instructions](RemoteDesktop.pdf).
-Information about the Geography Computer Labs can be found [here](https://geog.ubc.ca/undergraduate/study-resources/).  **Note** the lab schedule and **refrain from remotely accessing a computer while other courses are holding lab session in that room**.
+Information about the Geography Computer Labs can be found [here](https://geog.ubc.ca/undergraduate/study-resources/).

+* **Note** the lab schedule and **refrain from remotely accessing a computer while other courses are holding lab session in that room**.

-* If you have not received logon credentials, contact Jose Aparicio at: labhelp@geog.ubc.ca
+* If you have not received logon credentials, contact Jose Aparicio at: [labhelp@geog.ubc.ca](labhelp@geog.ubc.ca)

-* If your personal coputer is running Mac or Linux, it is **Strongly Recomened** you use this method to access ArcGIS Pro.
+* If your personal coputer is running Mac or Linux, it is **strongly Recomened** you use this method to access ArcGIS Pro.

 * There is a lab fee to use geography computers: you must [pay the lab fee](http://geog-epayment.sites.olt.ubc.ca/fees/geoglab-fees/) by May 31st or you will loose access to your account.